-When broth is gelled, transfer filling mixture to a bowl along with 1 cup of jellied broth (save the rest for another use).
+When broth is gelled, transfer filling mixture to a bowl along with 1 1/2 cups of jellied broth (save the rest for another use).
 Beat or whisk it in until homogenous.
+Season with salt.
 Keep filling well chilled.

-Divide dough into 4 sections, and each section into 10 small tablespoon-sized balls, making 40 balls total.
+Divide dough into 4 sections.
+Roll each section into a 6-inch long log.
+Cut each section into 10 equal pieces and roll each into a 10 gram ball, making 40 balls total.
 On a well-floured work surface, roll each ball into a round, flat wrapper, 3 1/2- to 4-inches in diameter.
+Using a roller, gradually roll the edges of the wrapper towards the center to create thinner edges and a thicker center.
 Stack wrappers and keep under plastic until all of them are rolled out.

 To form dumplings, place 1 tablespoon of filling in the center of a wrapper.
 Moisten the edges of the wrapper with a wet fingertip or a pastry brush.
 Pleat edges of the wrapper repeatedly, pinching the edge closed after each pleat until the entire dumpling is sealed in a cinched purse shape.
 Pinch and twist top to seal.
 Transfer sealed dumplings to a lightly floured wooden or parchment-lined board.

 Place a bamboo steamer over a wok with 2 inches of water.
-Place over medium high heat until simmering.
+Place over medium-high heat until simmering.
 Line steamer with napa cabbage leaves and place dumplings directly on leaves.
-Steam until cooked through, about 5 minutes.
+Steam until cooked through, 10 to 12 minutes.
 Serve immediately, being careful not to break them.